HariPranav/Threat_Modelling_Using_Wazuh/README.md

 ```
 sudo systemctl restart wazuh-agent
 ```
 Now in the ubuntu machine we need to create a new file in the root directory then, add contents into it and then after some time delete the file.
-Once this is done we can switch back to the Wazuh machine and explore the logs.
+Once this is done, we can switch back to the Wazuh machine and explore the logs.
 In the screenshot below on the Ubuntu machine we have done the same as given below:

 ![creating_new_files_modifying_contents](https://github.com/HariPranav/Threat_Modelling_Using_Wazuh/blob/master/creating_new_files_modifying_contents.png?raw=true)